-The effects of oral and inhaled glucocorticosteroids in O COPD are much less dramatic than in asthma, and their role in the management of stable COPD is limited to specific indications.
+The effects of oral and inhaled glucocorticosteroids in COPD are much less dramatic than in asthma, and their role in the management of stable COPD is limited to specific indications.
 The use of glucocorticosteroids for the treatment of acute exacerbations is described in Component 4: Manage Exacerbations.

 Inhaled glucocorticosteroids.
-Regular treatment with inhaled glucocorticosteroids does not modify the long-term decline of FEV1 in patients with COPD98-100,161.
-However, regular treatment with inhaled glucocorticos-s-teroids has been shown to reduce the frequency of exacerbations and thus improve health status for symptomatic COPD patients with an FEV1 < 50% predicted (Stage III: Severe COPD and Stage IV: Very Severe COPD) and repeated exacerbations (for example, 3 in the last 3 years)162-105 (Evidence A) and withdrawal from treatment with inhaled glucocorticosteroids can lead to exacerbations in some patients.
-Treatment with inhaled glucocorticosteroids increases the likelihood of pneumonia and does not reduce overall mortality.
+Most studies have shown that regular treatment with inhaled glucocorticosteroids does not modify the long term decline of FEV1 in patients with COPD^{98-100,161} (Evidence A).
+Based on a single large study of patients with FEV, less than 60% regular treatment with inhaled glucocorticosteroids can decrease the rate of decline of lung function443 (Evidence B).
+Regular treatment with inhaled glucocorticosteroids has been shown to reduce the frequency of exacerbations and thus improve health status140 for symptomatic COPD patients with an FEV1 < 50% predicted (Stage III: Severe COPD and Stage IV: Very Severe COPD) and repeated exacerbations (for example, 3 in the last 3 years)162-165 (Evidence A) and withdrawal from treatment with inhaled glucocorticosteroids can lead to exacerbations in some patients166.
+Treatment with inhaled glucocorticosteroids increases the likelihood of pneumonia and does not reduce overall mortality^{411, 442, 443}.

 The dose-response relationships and long-term safety of inhaled glucocorticosteroids in COPD are not known.
-Only moderate to high doses have been used in long-term clinical trials.
-Two studies showed an increased incidence of skin bruising in a small percentage of the COPD patients.
-One long-term study showed no effect of budesonide on bone density and fracture rate, while another study showed that treatment with triamcinolone acetonide was associated with a decrease in bone density.
-The efficacy and side effects of inhaled glucocorticosteroids in asthma are dependent on the dose and type of glucocorticosteroid.
+Only moderate to high doses have been used in longterm clinical trials.
+Two studies showed an increased incidence of skin bruising in a small percentage of the COPD patients^{98,100}.
+One long-term study showed no effect of budesonide on bone density and fracture rate^{98,170}, while another study showed that treatment with triamcinolone acetonide was associated with a decrease in bone density161.
+The efficacy and side effects of inhaled glucocorticosteroids in asthma are dependent on the dose and type of glucocorticosteroid171.
 This pattern can also be expected in COPD and needs documentation in this patient population.
 Treatment with inhaled glucocorticosteroids can be recommended for patients with more advanced COPD and repeated exacerbation.

-Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting $\beta_2$ -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status162,164,165,169,411,422 (Evidence A).
-Combination therapy increases the likelihood of pneumonia and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality.
+Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting β_2 -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status^{162,164,165,168,169,411, 422} (Evidence A).
+Combination therapy increases the likelihood of pneumonia and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality411, although in patients with an FEV1 less than 60%, pharmacotherapy with long-acting 2-agonist, inhaled glucocorticosteroid and its combination decreased the rate of decline of lung function443.

 Oral glucocorticosteroids: short-term.
 Many existing COPD guidelines recommend the use of a short course (two weeks) of oral glucocorticosteroids to identify COPD patients who might benefit from long-term treatment with oral or inhaled glucocorticosteroids.
-This recommendation is based on evidence that short-term effects predict long-term effects of oral glucocorticosteroids on FEV1, and evidence that asthma patients with airflow limitation might not respond acutely to an inhaled bronchodilator but do show significant bronchodilation after a short course of oral glucocorticosteroids.
+This recommendation is based on evidence153 that short-term effects predict long-term effects of oral glucocorticosteroids on FEV1, and evidence that asthma patients with airflow limitation might not respond acutely to an inhaled bronchodilator but do show significant bronchodilation after a short course of oral glucocorticosteroids.

-There is mounting evidence, however, that a short course of oral glucocorticosteroids is a poor predictor of the long-term response to inhaled glucocorticosteroids in COPD.
+There is mounting evidence, however, that a short course of oral glucocorticosteroids is a poor predictor of the long-term response to inhaled glucocorticosteroids in COPD^{38,100}.
 For this reason, there appears to be insufficient evidence to recommend a therapeutic trial with oral glucocorticosteroids in patients with Stage II: Moderate COPD, Stage III: Severe COPD, or Stage IV: Very Severe COPD and poor response to an inhaled bronchodilator.